Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

 The **vignette** field is necessary to tell the build system which builder to use (in this case, the rmarkdown package) and what the title of the vignette is.

+The **output** field specifies the document format of the compiled vignette distributed with the workflow package.
+If omitted, it defaults to `rmarkdown::html_document`.

 This metadata (but not the contents of the *vignette* field) will be rendered in the "About This Document" box that appears at the